Hebrews Chapter Eleven

 The next case is that of Enoch who demonstrated walking in faith.
 He simply believed God and sought His will.
 Because of that, he did not see death and we can be assured that we will not die spiritually (be separated from God) if we walk in faith.

-By faith Noah, when warned about things not yet seen, in holy fear built an ark to save his family.
-By his faith he condemned the world and became heir of the righteousness that comes by faith.
+By trusting, Noach, after receiving divine warning about things as yet unseen, was filled with holy fear and built an ark to save his household.
+Through this trusting, he put the world under condemnation and received the righteousness that comes from trusting.

 In the case of Noah, we see that our faith delivers us from the judgment that is coming on this earth.
 Even though he had never seen rain, he believed God and followed His instructions for preserving his life and the lives of his family.
 It is the same for us, as Christians, as we believe that God made a way for our salvation and we simply follow His instructions to grab hold of that life.